Benehiko/air/README.md

 and just have run 24/7.
 I got some insightful information from [Jeff Geerling](https://www.jeffgeerling.com/blog/2021/airgradient-diy-air-quality-monitor-co2-pm25) and [Alan Byrne](https://youtu.be/dxVUxYIrawU).

-Ultimately I chose to get the SDS011 which is affordable and can be interacted without the need for another propriatary App.
+Ultimately I chose to get the Nova PM sensor (SDS011) which is affordable and can be interacted without the need for another propriatary App.

+Special thanks to this Python script for getting me started [JanX2](https://gist.github.com/JanX2/87ac6ccef5f56bba4a3f055ab2b4e6e9)